LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 ``copyright``
-   Copyright notice for the entity source code (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity defined in a user defined ``custom.ent`` file).
+   Copyright notice for the entity source code (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity defined in a user-defined ``custom.ent`` file).
 ``license``
-   License terms for the entity source code; usually, just the license name (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity in a user defined ``custom.ent`` file).
-License names should whenever possible be a license identifier as specified in the `SPDX standard <https://spdx.org/licenses/>`_.
+   License terms for the entity source code; usually, just the license name (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity in a user-defined ``custom.ent`` file).
+License names should, whenever possible, be a license identifier as specified in the `SPDX standard <https://spdx.org/licenses/>`_.
 ``remarks``
    List of general remarks about the entity using ``Topic-Text`` pairs